freeCodeCamp/devdocs/README.md

 This software is licensed under the terms of the Mozilla Public License v2.0.
 See the [COPYRIGHT](./COPYRIGHT) and [LICENSE](./LICENSE) files.

-Please do not use the name DevDocs to endorse or promote products derived from this software without the maintainers' permission, except as may be necessary to comply with the notice/attribution requirements.
+Please do not use the name DevDocs to endorse or promote products derived from this software without the maintainer's permission, except as may be necessary to comply with the notice/attribution requirements.

 We also wish that any documentation file generated using this software be attributed to DevDocs.
 Let's be fair to all contributors by giving credit where credit's due.
 Thanks!